Double Degrees in Medicine

 To remain in the double degree medicine program students must:

 - Complete units of study having a total value of at least 144 credit points

-- Maintain a credit average or above in each of the first three years of the program
+- Maintain a credit average or above in the undergraduate Bachelor degree

-- Satisfactorily complete three subjects in the Science Faculty (Biology Physics and Chemistry)*
+- Satisfactorily complete three approved subjects in the Faculty of Science (Biology Physics and Chemistry)